 Infections.
 Itchy ears can sometimes be a sign of an ear infection.
 Bacteria and viruses cause them, usually when you have a cold, the flu, or allergies.
 One kind, swimmer’s ear, can happen when water stays in your ear after you swim.
 Too much moisture wears away your ear canal’s natural layer of defense against germs.

 To stop the itch, you’ll need to treat the infection.
 Some may go away on their own, but your doctor could prescribe ear drops.
 You may need to take them a few times a day for a week.
 Other infections may need a course of antibiotics.
+Learn more about ear infection symptoms.

 Skin allergies.
 The skin inside your ears can itch because of an allergic reaction.
 A beauty product like hair spray or shampoo could be the culprit.
 So can products that have nickel, like earrings.
 Plastic, rubber, or metal you put inside your ears, like earbuds or a hearing aid, can also cause a rash called contact dermatitis.

 To get relief, you’ll need to figure out what you’re allergic to and stop using it.
 Until then, your doctor may prescribe a steroid cream to stop your urge to scratch.
+Learn more about skin allergies and contact dermatitis.

 Eczema or psoriasis.
 If you have these skin conditions, you may be prone to itchy ear canals.
 You can usually treat these problems with ear drops.
 In severe cases, you may also need to take steroid pills.
+Learn more about psoriasis in your ears.

 Cleaning your ears.
 Putting cotton swabs into your ears can inflame your ear canal and leave you itching.
 Bobby pins, paper clips, matchsticks, and your fingers can also scratch the skin inside your ears, making it easy for bacteria to enter and cause an infection.
+Learn more about how to clean your ears.

 Food allergies.
 If you have hay fever or a pollen allergy, your ears may itch when you eat certain fruits, vegetables, or tree nuts.
 Known as oral allergy syndrome, you may notice this most during allergy season.

 The prickly feeling in your ears should stop as soon as you swallow the food or take it out of your mouth.
 In most cases, you don’t need treatment.
 Still, speak to your doctor.
 She may test you to see how severe your allergy is.
 People with extreme food allergies may need to carry an epinephrine auto-injector.
+Learn more about food allergies and your skin.